rakeshvattikonda/asic-interview/docs/questions/digital/verilog.md

 # Verilog for ASIC Interviews

-Many companies evaluate Verilog skills using platforms like CoderPad, Hackerrank, or online Verilog simulators.
+Many companies evaluate Verilog skills using onlinr platforms like CoderPad, Hackerrank, or online Verilog simulators.
+Interviewers focus on following areas:

-## Interview Focus Areas

 - Implementing a synthesizable Verilog module from given specifications
 - Fixing syntax and logical errors
 - Understanding power, area, and timing constraints

-## Common Verilog Tasks
+- Following are the common Verilog codes evaluated
     - Combinational circuits such as multiplexers, adders, and encoders
     - Finite state machine (FSM) design
     - Writing parameterized RTL for reusability
     - Handling clock domain crossings (CDC) and metastability
     - Debugging simulation failures and timing violations

 Let's look at some common verilog questions